TeacherTalley/ListLinked/README.md

-This is an example used in Lab 1 and Project 2 for Data Structures.
+This is an example used in Labs and Projects for Data Structures.

 Make sure you build, run, debug and understand this code!